Kaio-Olimpio/Probability-for-GEI/README.md

 Wheat dataset: Phenotypic and SNP information used in this paper.

 Stan models: Script for the Bayesian analyses of models 1 - 5.

+get_map.R: Function to obtain the maximum a posteriori (MAP) value.

+get_pp_check.R: Function to perform the posterior predictive check.